 You may come across many recipes where ghee is optional, and you are asked to substitute the ingredient with any other cooking oil.
 But is really cooking oil is the substitute of grass fed cow ghee?
 Let’s take a look between the difference of ghee and other cooking oil.

-Grass fed cow Ghee is produced from 100% grass fed cow milk, where as cooking oil is mostly produced from different oil seeds.
+Grass fed Ghee is produced from 100% grass fed cow milk, where as cooking oil is mostly produced from different oil seeds.
 While ghee is a dairy product, cooking oils are plant –based food products.
-Ghee is produced from animal product, whereas oils are mostly originated from herbal resource.
+Grass fed ghee is produced from animal product, whereas oils are mostly originated from herbal resource.

 Source of saturated fats